sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 5. Support fair-price perception without cheapening the brand.
 6. Make mobile shopping smooth.
 7. Provide visible customer support.
-8. Allow B2B/wholesale inquiries without making the site feel B2B-first.
+8. Allow B2B/wholesale inquiries without making the site B2B-first.
+9. Support related product discovery.
+10. Keep product pages clear and easy to act on.

+## 25. Cross-Sell Philosophy

+Cross-selling should feel helpful, not pushy.

+Examples:

+- Liporase may be recommended as a related product for Dermal & Body Filler products when technically feasible.
+- Numbing creams may appear as clinical accessory recommendations where appropriate.
+- Skin booster products may be grouped with related PDRN or exosome products.

+Use neutral wording:

+- “Related products”
+- “You may also explore”
+- “Often viewed with”
+- “Explore related categories”

+Avoid:

+- “Required for treatment”
+- “Must be used with”
+- “Use this together”
+- Any medical instruction or treatment guidance

-## 20. Brand Voice
+## 26. Brand Voice

 The brand voice should be: